Lower back sublaxation and denervation:

 Any exercise that involves the use of your abdominal and back muscles working in coordinated

-can do the “bridge” exercise by lying on your back with your knees bent.
-Make sure to keep your
+the “bridge” exercise by lying on your back with your knees bent.
+Make sure to keep your back in a

-are aligned with your knees and shoulders.
-Hold that position for as long as you can without
+aligned with your knees and shoulders.
+Hold that position for as long as you can without breaking

 Here is my “Six Steps System” for a healthier and pain free back: